 After 8 minutes, remove the brick and flip the chicken.
 Return the brick to the top of the chicken and grill for another 8 minutes.

 After another 8 minutes have passed, remove the brick and flip the chicken back so it is skin side down.
 Do not replace the brick this time.
-Grill the chicken for 3-4 minutes, and then flip again so it is skin-side up.
-Grill for another 3-4 minutes or until the chicken reaches 165˚F in the thickest part.
+Grill the chicken for 3 to 4 minutes, and then flip again so it is skin-side up.
+Grill for another 3 to 4 minutes or until the chicken reaches 165°F in the thickest part.

 The chicken keeps well in the fridge for up to 5 days.
-Reheat the chicken in a 350˚F oven for 10-15 minutes.
+Reheat the chicken in a 350°F oven for 10 to 15 minutes.
 The skin won’t be as crispy as straight off the grill, but it will still have great flavor.

 |Amount per serving|

 |% Daily Value*|

 |Total Fat 60g||77%|